blockchain-working-group/blockchain-playbook/pages/home.md

 ## More

-This Playbook comes right after the Primer and proposes a process and a series of phases to support the United States Federal government in its understanding and application of blockchain and distributed ledger technologies for its mission.
-Each phase contains a set of key activities organized in function areas that go beyond just the technical aspect of blockchain and cover management, people, process and acquisition areas.
+This Playbook is a living document that will be updated as needed and at the discretion of the blockchain working group.

-Further distribution or publication is expressly prohibited by ACT-IAC policy {: .usa-font-lead }
+Further distribution or publication of its content is expressly prohibited by ACT-IAC policy {: .usa-font-lead }

 [Start](/intro){: .usa-button .usa-button-big }